workflowproducts/envelope/README.md

 # Envelope - Publish web apps based on your PostgreSQL database fast!

 ## About
 Envelope is a product of Workflow Products, LLC.
 This is the free PostgreSQL version.

 Information about the Microsoft SQL Server version can be obtained from the product page at http://www.workflowproducts.com/envelope_sql_server.html

-Since envelope runs in a browser it will use the UTF8 encoding.
-Therefore we don't recommend you use envelope with a non-UTF8 database.
+Since Envelope websites run in a browser, we don't recommend you use envelope with a non-UTF8 PostgreSQL database.

+Currently we release once a week.
+To download Envelope for install purposes, please go to ["Releases"](https://github.com/workflowproducts/postage/releases)

 ## Dependencies